 The initial learning curve of Kotlin is pretty low, and the experienced Java developers can pick up and start developing the apps in a matter of hours.
 But, for the rookie players, training is a must to get up to speed.
 Plus, there is a ton of resources available to learn and master coding in Kotlin.

-Kotlin is maintained by tech giant JetBrains and support different development environments which ensure that developers will continuously get the tool support and can use Kotlin across multiple tools and IDEs.
+Kotlin is maintained by tech giant JetBrains and supports different development environments which ensure that developers will continuously get the tool support and can use Kotlin across multiple tools and IDEs.
 Additionally, it’s a mature language that’s updated the number of times after rigorous testing from the developer’s perspective.
 When you have to deal with Android’s device fragmentation problem, Kotlin is a great alternative to consider.

 For the Java seasoned pros, both frameworks- Kotlin and React Native works the best.
-Wearing the entrepreneur’s lens, evaluating all goods and bads of the frameworks is all-important before choosing the one as it’s a matter of app development which will decide the fate of the business.
+Wearing the entrepreneur’s lens, evaluating all goods and bads of the frameworks is all-important before choosing the one as it’s a matter of app development that will decide the fate of the business.

 The one-to-one comparison of React Native and Kotlin has made in detail.
 Now, it’s your turn to decide which framework overshadows another based on your project requirements.
 What’s your take?
 Which is better?
 We would love to know in the comments below.